Gardening Tips for Growing Lavender

 Wholesale Herb Plants Pricing

 We offer wholesale pricing on all our plants to landscaping companies and other businesses.
-To get wholesale plant pricing for bulk orders of 500 or more plants, please contact us
+Our Custom Grow program offers discounted pricing on bulk plant orders of 500 or more plants.
+This offer requires advance notice (8 weeks).
+If interested, please give us a call at 888-829-6201.